If your wrist hurts every time you type, scroll, cook, lift, drive, or hold your phone, it can make even simple things feel annoying.

 3. LED light therapy wrist wraps – deliver near-infrared and red light therapy wavelengths via LED bulbs, do not heat as much as electric ones (no danger of burns), and some are battery-powered, which means 100% portable.

-Through our research and after analyzing hundreds of consumer testimonials, here are the top picks:
+Through my research and after analyzing hundreds of consumer testimonials, here are the top picks:

 1. CHEROO Hand and Wrist Heated Wrap – Best Electric